 Much like the rest of Vietnam, Hoi An is a food-lover’s paradise.
-The cultural influences from its Japanese, Chinese and French heritage is also visible in its food.
+The cultural influences from its Japanese, Chinese and French heritage, are also visible in its food.

 This is the second and final instalment in my Hoi An series.
 In Part 1, I talked about the best things to do in Hoi An and outlined some travel tips for a comfortable trip.
 In this edition, I bring you my favourite places to eat and drink in Hoi An, as well as some general tips for when it comes to dining in Hoi An.